-I have done a lot of thinking about various approaches to literacy, and have included them in many of my one-shot library instruction classes.
-I have especially focused on embedding them into sections of my credit based class.
+I have thought a lot about various approaches to literacy, and have included them in many of my one-shot library instruction classes.
+I especially focused on embedding them into sections of my credit based class.

 In “Learning From the Context: Teaching Skills While Teaching Content”, I presented at Elon University’s Innovation In Instruction on the idea that we could structure courses to allow us to teach technology literacy while teaching other subject matter.
 (For some reason images were stripped out of this presentation, but the text remained.)